GLOBAL MARKETS-Stocks gain on hopes of new policy easing

 By Herbert Lash

-NEW YORK, July 3 (Reuters) - Global shares rose and the euro rebounded on Tuesday on growing expectations that major central banks will act to bolster the world economy after weak manufacturing data earlier this week highlighted the drag on growth from the euro zone debt crisis.
+NEW YORK, July 3 (Reuters) - Global shares advanced and the euro eased o n T uesday as expectations rose that major central banks will do more to bolster the world economy after June world manufacturing data released on Mon day highlighted the drag on growth from the euro zone debt crisis.

-The euro climbed above $1.26 while U.S. and European equity markets advanced in thin trade as investors positioned for an expected rate cut by the European Central Bank when its policy-makers meet on Thursday.

-U.S. markets close early on Tuesday ahead of the Independence Day holiday on Wednesday, when they remain shut.
-Investors expect the ECB and Bank of England, which also meets on Thursday, to enact further measures to combat slow growth.

-Worldwide manufacturing data on Monday renewed fears the world economy could tip into recession and raised expectations the Federal Reserve will embark on another round of asset purchases, dubbed QE3, in an effort to stimulate growth.

-The Bank of England also is widely expected to restart its own quantitative easing program, approving 50 billion pounds or more of gilt purchases over three months.
+Wall Street traded higher, following equity market gains in Europe and Asia.
+The euro slid below $1.26 on growing doubts about European plans to support indebted countries and the likelihood the European Central Bank will cut interest rates on Thursday.

-The prospect of further central bank action lifted the price of gold and other commodities, including copper and oil.
+The prospect of further central bank monetary easing lifted prices of gold and other commodities, including copper and oil.
 Crude jumped above $100 a barrel for the first time in three weeks as tension over Iran increased concerns about threats to supply.

 “If the ECB offers loud support this Thursday with a rate cut and a signal of more to follow in the face of lower growth and inflation, there may be enough fuel for a summer rally in stock markets,” said Bill O‘Neill, EMEA chief investment officer for Merrill Lynch Wealth Management.

-Data on Tuesday showed new orders for U.S. factory goods rose more than expected in May, although data the previous day suggested U.S. manufacturers are vulnerable to Europe’s festering debt crisis.

-The stimulus hopes drove the FTSE Eurofirst 300 index of top European companies up almost 1.0 percent to 1045.27.
+The stimulus hopes drove the FTSE Eurofirst 300 index of top European companies up 0.6 percent to 1041.83, adding to a 4.2 percent jump since Friday.

-MSCI’s all-country world equity index also rose 1.0 percent at 316.48, while its emerging markets index was up 1.8 percent.
+MSCI’s all-country world equity index was up 0.6 percent at 315.31, and its emerging markets index was up 1.6 percent.

 U.S. Treasury debt prices eased as investors booked profits from Monday’s gains that came on a surprisingly weak June report on U.S. manufacturing activity.